Understanding the WMAP Cold Spot mystery: Comparison with peculiar zones detected by wavelets

-\epsfxsize=16cm \epsfxsize=0.4\columnwidth \epsfbox{co_17.eps} \epsfxsize=0.4\columnwidth \epsfbox{co_18.eps} \end{apjemufigure} Let us discuss the properties of the signal for Zone 6 of Table\,1.
-The wavelet approach gives us the azimuthal coordinate of the non-Gaussian spot $\phi_6=268^\circ$.
+Let us discuss the properties of the signal for Zone 6 of Table\,1.
+The wavelet approach gives us the azimuthal coordinate of the spot $\phi_6=268^\circ$.
 From the top left plot, we can see that this point corresponds to a relatively small negative peak.
 The same morphology of the peaks is clearly observed at $\phi\sim 210^\circ$, and $\phi\sim 330^\circ$.
 Both peaks are very similar to the CS zone, but with smaller amplitudes.
 These two peaks probably contribute to the overall non-Gaussianity of the signal more significantly than the $\phi_6=268^\circ$ peak (see Table 1).

 The next zone, which was not detected by cluster analysis at $\nu_t=0$, is Zone 7 shown on the top right plot.
 According to the wavelet analysis, the azimuthal coordinate for this zone is $\phi_7=213^\circ$.
 Once again, here we have a negative peak, but the peak at $\phi_7\simeq 240^\circ$ reveals a more significant departure from Gaussianity, it being a member of the cluster with number of minima $N=4$.